arindam-codes/cs50-learning/week1-C/credit-v2/README.md

 01000001
 ```

-That same bit pattern can mean:
+That same bit pattern can represent:

 | Interpretation   | Meaning |
 | ---------------- | ------- |